-Just like you should moisturize the skin on your face twice a day, it’s important to keep your hands hydrated, too.
+Just like you should moisturize your complexion twice a day, it’s important to keep your hands hydrated, too.
 Without enough consistent moisture, you’ll quickly experience dry skin and ragged cuticles on your hands.
-So, stock up on some tubes of hand cream—and toss one in your purse, keep one in your car, and put one on your bedside table so that you can slather moisturizer on wherever you are.
-Apply the moisturizer onto damp skin, right after you hop out of the shower or wash your hands, to help lock in hydration.
+So, stock up on some small tubes of hand cream—toss one in your purse, keep one in your car, and put one on your bedside table so that you can slather moisturizer on wherever you are.
+Another pro tip: Apply the moisturizer onto damp skin, right after you hop out of the shower or wash your hands, to help lock in hydration.

 You know how your complexion can tend to feel drier when the air is cold and dry?
 The same thing can happen to your hands.
-In addition to properly moisturizing, make sure to wear gloves when it’s chilly outside to limit exposure to the frigid elements.
+In addition to properly moisturizing, make sure to wear gloves when you’re in cold climates in order to limit your exposure to the frigid elements.

 We know: A long, hot shower is probably something you look forward to at the end of a long day—especially if it’s been a particularly cold one.
-But super-hot water can strip your skin of essential moisture—yikes.
-Turn the dial down and rinse off in lukewarm water.
+The issue is, super-hot water can strip your skin of essential moisture.
+Instead, try to turn the dial down and rinse off in lukewarm water.
 And don't forget to apply this advice when washing your hands, too!

-When your skin is exposed to the sun—and you’re not wearing any protection—this can lead to skin damage and show up as visible signs of aging like dark spots and fine lines and wrinkles down the road.
-According to the Skin Cancer Foundation, you should wear a broad-spectrum SPF of 15 or higher year-round (yes, you can get burned even on cloudy days!) and a broad-spectrum SPF of 30 or higher on days when you’ll be spending an extended amount of time out in the sun.
-Apply sunscreen 15 minutes before you go outside, making sure to get both sides of your hands, and remember to reapply every two hours!
+When your skin is exposed to the sun—and you’re not wearing sunscreen and taking other protective measures—it can lead to skin damage and show up as visible signs of aging like dark spots and fine lines and wrinkles down the road.
+According to the Food & Drug Administration, you should wear a broad-spectrum SPF of 15 or higher every day (yes, you can get burned even on cloudy days!).
+So, apply sunscreen 15 minutes before you go outside, making sure to get both sides of your hands, and remember to reapply every two hours!

 Ah, this often-overlooked part of your fingers deserves some attention.
-Rub on a little bit of cuticle oil each day to help care for dry and ragged cuticles.
+Rub on a little bit of cuticle oil each day to help care for dry cuticles.

 Do your long nails tend to break easily?
-Avoid the annoying hassle by cutting—and keeping—them short.
-Simply trim and file them to the length and shape of your liking—and be gentle while doing so!
+Avoid the annoying (and possibly painful) hassle by cutting—and keeping—them short.
+Simply trim and file them to the length and shape of your liking and be gentle while doing so.

-The first step to a proper mani is applying a primer to help create a smooth canvas on which to apply your polish (just like you use a makeup primer before you apply your foundation).
+The first step to a proper manicure is applying a primer to help create a smooth canvas on which to apply your polish (just like you use a makeup primer before you apply your foundation).
 After you buff, it’s time to use your nail primer.
-Look for one that is formulated to addresses your specific nail issue, be it ridges, breakage, or yellowness.
+Look for one that’s formulated to addresses your specific nail issue, be it ridges, breakage, or yellowing nails.

 Now that you’ve primed your nails, it’s time to put on a base coat.
 The purpose of applying a base coat is to extend the life of a manicure.
 Plus, if you’re planning on wearing a dark hue, a base coat can help to prevent polish from staining your nails.

-It’s time to seal the deal with a top coat to help protect your mani from chips.
+It’s time to seal the deal with a layer of top coat to help protect your manicure from chips.
 A top coat can also help to add shine.
 Wait until your two coats of color are semi-dry before applying your top coat, and then wait until your top coat is fully dry before touching anything!